 3. Pollution, bad or dry air quality

 Research has shown that pollution and dry air can affect our skin barrier layer.
 Thus, it is very common for people to experience sensitive and itchy skin when the air quality is poor.
-Therefore, it is best to limit outdoor activities during pollution, wear protective mask and clothing outdoors or use an air purifier in your living space to keep the air clean.
+Therefore, it is best to limit outdoor activities during pollution, wear protective masks and clothing outdoors and use an air purifier in your living space to keep the air clean.
 This won’t only benefit your skin but also your general health in general.